ljbeal/ObjectCrawler/README.md

 ### Iterators

-Iterators are a special case, since they are implicit storage containers, an attempt is made to "unpack" them into the data tree
+Iterators are a special case, since they are implicit storage containers, an attempt is made to "unpack" them into the data tree.

+lists, tuples, etc. wil have their `assignment` set to the index

+dicts, OrderedDicts, etc. will have their `assignment` set to the key (the object must provide a `iter()` method for this functionality)

 ```python
 class Meal: